Use the Ontario City Library catalog to look up books, place hold requests, renew materials, check your account and more.

 Community Service opportunities are available in two ways: as a member on the Teen Board or as a Volunteen.
 For more information contact the Teen Alley at 909.395.2228 or at Lewis Family Branch Library at 909.395.2272.

 Homework Help is provided at the Ovitt Family Community Library.
 They will provide homework help to teens ages 13-18.
 We do ask that students requesting homework helpers bring their materials to their sessions.
 Homework Help schedules and times change.
 To schedule an appointment, please call 909.395.2243 prior to your first session.

-At both the Ovitt Family Community Library and the Colony High Branch Library, children can access the internet, perform research and type school assignments.
+At both the Ovitt Family Community Library and the Lewis Family Branch, children can access the internet, perform research and type school assignments.